Vice-principal: Duties

 In American schools, it is often his or her duty to handle matters such as student discipline, parent conference meetings, asset inventory and ordering, school improvement planning, bus and lunch supervision, and teacher observations.
 Additionally, assistant principals frequently serve as testing coordinators, training staff on procedures related to standardized assessment, as well as accounting for testing materials.
 In addition to these duties, assistant principals are instructional leaders.

 Most importantly however, if something happens to the principal, such as an extended leave of absence, then the assistant principal would act as the interim principal.
 Because of this, many see this position as a stepping-stone to the larger role of principal and is often used as such.
 In most schools, the vice principal forgoes all teaching duties in order to address broader educational issues.
 However, in Canada, during an extended leave of absence of the principal, usually a retired principal will be assigned to a school by the school board/district to oversee the management of the school until the actual principal returns; thus, the roles and responsibilities of the Vice-Principal(s) will remain the same.

-In the United Kingdom, most secondary schools have Assistant Principals (or traditionally known as Assistant Headteachers), with the Vice-Principals (or traditionally known as Deputy Headteachers) managing them.
-Their duties vary from school to school; however, usually Assistant Principals and Vice-Principals support school initiatives in maintaining/overseeing standards, behavior, Key Stages 3–5, teaching and exam timetabling, inclusion, the curriculum and student learning, and overall accountability in the school.
-They can also carry out performance appraisals and lesson observations.
-Furthermore, principals/head teachers/headmasters/headmistresses are beginning to have more autonomy on how they will structure their school's senior leadership team and what each member's role will be.
-These additional roles that are found in English secondary schools can lead to senior leadership/administrative teams to be as large as 8–12 people, depending on the school's size and its demographics (e.g., 1-2 Headteacher(s), 2–4 Deputy Headteachers, 3–8 Assistant Headteachers).
-In contrast to the US and Canada, most Assistant Headteachers and/or Deputy Headteachers teach 1–2 courses on top of their administrative duties.
+In the United Kingdom, most secondary schools include Assistant Principals (traditionally referred to as Assistant Headteachers), who are typically managed by Vice-Principals (traditionally known as Deputy Headteachers).
+While responsibilities may vary between schools, Assistant Principals and Vice-Principals generally play key roles in supporting school-wide initiatives related to maintaining academic standards, managing student behaviour, overseeing Key Stages 3–5, coordinating teaching and examination timetables, promoting inclusion, developing the curriculum, enhancing student learning, and ensuring institutional accountability.
+They are also often responsible for conducting performance appraisals and observing classroom instruction.
+Increasingly, principals (also referred to as headteachers, headmasters, or headmistresses) are being granted greater autonomy in structuring their school’s senior leadership teams and defining the specific responsibilities of each member.
+As a result, leadership teams in English secondary schools can be quite large—ranging from 8 to 12 members—depending on the school’s size and demographics.
+A typical configuration may include 1–2 headteachers, 2–4 deputy headteachers, and 3–8 assistant headteachers.
+Unlike in the United States and Canada, most Deputy and Assistant Headteachers in the UK continue to teach one or two courses alongside their administrative duties.